 Aside from seeking compensation and holding them responsible for their actions, many find relief from their emotional turmoil in their faith.
 Regardless of how you see your higher power or what religion you subscribe to, turning to a higher power when you are in chaos can provide understanding, calm, and serenity.

 If you are unaccustomed to seeking spiritual relief, you can start by simply reading the Bible and asking for help.
-The Common English Bible is an excellent resource for those unfamiliar with the Bible.
+The Thompson Chain-Reference Bible is an excellent resource for those unfamiliar with the Bible.
 You can seek out passages that relate to what you are feeling in the moment and gain a better understanding of God’s word.

 Finally, you can seek out professional counseling to help you sort through your thoughts and feelings.
 If you do find some level of comfort from your faith, you can seek out a spiritual-based counselor, who will expand on your already established beliefs.
 Otherwise, you can seek out a counselor that specializes in trauma, post-traumatic stress disorder, or depression and anxiety related to trauma.